HorabikJ/java-gym-coders-lab/README.md

 ## A little more about the application:

 *  Access to application resources is based on the user role.
-    * Guest - unauthorized user
+    * Guest - unauthenticated user
     * User - application customer
     * Admin - application admin
     * Super - super admin